 The Honors College offers peer mentoring support to new first-year and transfer students.
 The program was created by a group of Honors students in 2000 and has been an annual student-led initiative ever since.
-It also served as the pilot for our college-wide peer mentoring program.
+It also served as the pilot for our university-wide peer mentoring program.

 The Honors Peer Mentoring Program is distinguished for the personalized support it provides new Honors students.
 A team of 2-3 trained mentors works closely with a group of approximately 6-8 new students, organized by academic major or another area of common interest.
 New students “learn the ropes” from experienced students, who benefit from the opportunity to develop effective leadership skills.

 The primary goal of the program is to assist new students as they embark upon their college experience at SUNY Brockport.
 The hallmark feature of the program is that it is students helping students.

 - Each student entering the Honors Program is matched with one or more peer mentors during their first semester at Brockport.

 - Peer mentors are experienced Honors students who have volunteered to participate in the program.

 - Peer mentors were once the “new” students who benefited from the peer mentoring experience and now they are “giving back” to the program.